sunshah/data_science/text_embedding/README.md

 # Data Acquisition
 These instructions are to obtain the dataset that is explored further in the Jupyter notebook files.
 - Create a new folder called `data` and navigate into it
-- Download the data from [data source](https://www.kaggle.com/cclark/product-item-data/download) into the data folder
+- We'll be using a text similarity dataset from [Kaggle](https://www.kaggle.com/rishisankineni/text-similarity?select=train.csv).
+Download the dataset (`train.csv` and `test.csv`) to a directory named `data`.
-- Rename the csv file to `ecommerce_product_listing.csv`
+- Once you have a satisfactory model, test your model on an e-commerce [Kaggle](https://www.kaggle.com/cclark/product-item-data) dataset.
+Download the data to the `data` directory and rename file to `ecommerce_product_listing.csv`.
+You may need to update your methodology for the new dataset.
 - The `data` folder is part of the .gitignore hence it is not included in any commits made.
 This is done to make our commits lightweight.